pzrq/discover-road-runner/README.rst

 Known issues
 ------------

+* Only supports the SQLite3 backend, to work around migrations taking forever
-* Django 1.7 & 1.8 appear horribly broken due to issues dealing with migrations...
+* Django 1.8 may still be horribly broken due to issues dealing with migrations
 * Doesn't work nicely with coverage
 * Doesn't work nicely with PyCharm's unit test runner
 * Doesn't support fuzzy matching like tox does